yuriiShmal/androidFreeOpenVPN/README.md

 # androidFreeOpenVPN
+UPDATE: Due to difficulties with linking to ics-openvpn backend, this repo will be used purely for its ui functionality as I develop a direct derivative of ics-openvpn from a fork.

 My attempt at building an android VPN app.
 Will eventually become a derivative of ics-openvpn because I am not touch the weeds of the network implementation of OpenVPN and integrating it into Android, I'd just screw it up.